nononovak/otwadvent2019-ctfwriteup/day2_summer_adventure.md

 8		scroll of secrets
 ```

-It was pretty clear after this that the "missing type" was the intended "client-side part".
+It was pretty clear after this that the "missing" type was the intended "client-side part".
 By flipping one bit in the initial message, we can trick the client side into thinking it has item type 7 in the user's inventory and present it in the game UI.
 Looking at this item, we see the text for the other side of the flag:

 ![client side flag](./images/day2_client_side_flag.png)